fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

   <li>Global (and fast) Content Delivery Network (CDN)</li>
   <li>It works with AWS and on-site architecture</li>
   <li>It can block countries, but the best place to do to it is WAF</li>
+  <li>If you need to prevent users in specific countries from accessing your content, you can use the CloudFront geo restriction feature</li>
   <li>Replicate part of your application to AWS Edge Locations (content is served at the edge)</li>
   <li>Edge location: location to cache the content</li>
   <li>It can use cache at the edge to reduce latency.
 Improves read performance</li>